pkholland/anon/README.md

 This code isn't meant to be fully correct.
 It's missing mutex's and other stuff.
-But it shows a central feature of many Service designs where there exists some kind of queue, here shows as the std::deque `g_new_connections`.
+But it shows a central feature of many Service designs where there exists some kind of queue, shown as the std::deque `g_new_connections`.
 Here one thread of execution accepts new server connections as fast as it can and puts each one on a queue.
 Another thread of execution pulls items off the of the queue and processes them as fast as it can.
 The basic problem illustrated here is that